 Usually, conventional mortgages require a qualifying ratio of 28/36.
-FHA loans are less restrictive, requiring a 29/41 ratio.
+An FHA loan will usually allow for a higher debt load, reflected in a higher (29/41) qualifying ratio.

-The first number is how much (by percent) of your gross monthly income that can be spent on housing costs.
-This ratio is figured on your total payment, including hazard insurance, homeowners' dues, Private Mortgage Insurance - everything.
+For these ratios, the first number is how much (by percent) of your gross monthly income that can go toward housing costs.
+This ratio is figured on your total payment, including hazard insurance, HOA dues, PMI - everything that makes up the payment.

-The second number in the ratio is the maximum percentage of your gross monthly income which can be applied to housing costs and recurring debt.
-For purposes of this ratio, debt includes credit card payments, auto/boat payments, child support, and the like.
+The second number in the ratio is what percent of your gross income every month that should be applied to housing costs and recurring debt together.
+Recurring debt includes credit card payments, auto loans, child support, and the like.

 With a 29/41 (FHA) qualifying ratio

-If you'd like to calculate pre-qualification numbers on your own income and expenses, please use this Mortgage Loan Qualifying Calculator.
+If you want to calculate pre-qualification numbers with your own financial data, we offer a Mortgage Loan Pre-Qualifying Calculator.

-Don't forget these are only guidelines.
-We'd be happy to pre-qualify you to determine how much you can afford.
+Remember these ratios are only guidelines.
+We'd be happy to pre-qualify you to help you determine how much you can afford.